Information Design With Large Language Models: Model: Information Design with Framing Effect

-Natural-language-generated framing space $C$ is discrete by nature, though it is enormous.
-In this case, the corresponding inducible belief set $B$ is also discrete.
-We will also consider the relaxation to continuous framing space; in this case, we assume that the inducible beliefs $B$ form a \emph{convex} subset of the simplex $\Delta(\Omega)$.
-That is, if two beliefs $\mu_1, \mu_2$ can be induced by some framing, there are ways of framing to induce any belief in between.
+A natural-language framing space $C$ is discrete by nature, though it is enormous.
+In this case, the corresponding inducible prior belief set $B$ is also discrete.
+We will also consider the relaxation to continuous framing space, in which case the inducible prior belief set $B$ is assumed to be a \emph{convex} subset of the simplex $\Delta(\Omega)$.
+That is, if two beliefs $\mu_1, \mu_2$ can be induced by some framings, then there is a framing to induce any belief in between.
 It is valuable to consider the continuous relaxation for two reasons.
-First, the geometry of inducible beliefs enables more structural characterization of the optimal design.
-Second, while this may not precisely map to the ultimately discrete linguistic framing space in practice, the richness of human language renders this a reasonable approximation.
-We formalize these notions below. \begin{definition}[Framing Space] For a framing space $C$ and a mapping from framings to induced beliefs $\ell: C \rightarrow \Delta(\Omega)$, let $B = \{\ell(c) : c\in C \}$ denote the set of inducible beliefs.
+First, the geometry of the inducible belief set $B$ enables more structural characterization of the optimal design.
+Second, while this may not precisely map to the ultimately discrete linguistic framing space in practice, the richness of human language renders the continuous approximation reasonable.
+We formalize these notions below. \begin{definition}[Framing Space] Let $C$ be a framing space, $\ell: C \to B$ be a framing-to-belief mapping, and $B = \{\ell(c) : c\in C \} \subseteq \Delta(\Omega)$ be the set of inducible prior beliefs.
 In a \emph{discrete} framing space, both $C$ and $B$ are discrete.
-Correspondingly, in a \emph{continuous} framing space, $C$ is continuous and $B$ is assumed to be a convex subset of the belief simplex $\Delta(\Omega)$. \end{definition}
+In a \emph{continuous} framing space, $C$ is continuous and $B$ is assumed to be a convex subset of the belief simplex $\Delta(\Omega)$. \end{definition}

 \paragraph{\bf Sender-Receiver Interactions and the Equilibrium.} The interaction between sender and receiver is consistent with prior literature on persuasion, except that the sender's policy now additionally has a framing strategy.
-The model is formally described below.
+The sender chooses a framing $c \in C$ prior to state observation ($c$ is thus state-independent from the sender's perspective); any state-dependent information is conveyed by the signal $s \sim \pi(\cdot|\omega)$.
+This separation of state-independent framing and state-dependent signal is a key feature of our model.
+The formulation of information design with framing is described below.